whojarr/drupal_aws/README.md

 ## TODO:

-1. create security group

-2. create instance role for ssm agent
+* create instance role for ssm agent

-3. event watcher to run ssm run command to setup a drual site using composer and drush
+* event watcher to run ssm run command to setup a drual site using composer and drush

-4. change the database password to a secure version in parameter store or secrets manager
+* change the database password to a secure version in parameter store or secrets manager

-5. add load balancer
+* add load balancer

-6. add RDS
+* add RDS

-7. add EFS
+* add EFS

-8. add ElastiCache memcachd
+* add ElastiCache memcachd

-9. create VPC with public and private subnets
+* create VPC with public and private subnets